Sprint #2

 Create a Elevator Pitch

-Why: Elevator pitches are crucial for career fairs because they allow you to quickly capture the interest of potential employers, making a memorable impression in a short amount of time.
+Why: Elevator pitches are crucial for career fairs and other job search settings because they allow you to quickly capture the interest of potential employers, making a memorable impression in a short amount of time.
 A well-crafted elevator pitch can effectively communicate your skills, experiences, and career goals, setting the stage for deeper conversations and networking opportunities.

-Why: Understanding the difference between business professional and business casual is important because it ensures you dress appropriately for various professional settings, including career fairs,interviews, networking events, and even The Symposium.
+Why: A strong personal brand helps you stand out in a competitive job market, building both trust and credibility.
+Understanding the difference between business professional and business casual ensures you dress appropriately for various professional settings, including career fairs, interviews, networking events, and even The Symposium.
 Dressing correctly demonstrates respect for the occasion and shows that you understand and can adhere to workplace norms, which helps make a positive impression on your reputation and image.

 ✓ Team Contract